TheWinner02/test_fw/README.md

-# Automation For Making OneUI Ports For Universal7885
+# Automation For Build OneUI Ports For Universal7885